katacek/okey-cz/README.md

-# Okey.cz scraper
+# Okay.cz scraper

-The actor will scrape all products from [Okey.cz](https://www.okay.cz/).
+The actor will scrape all products from [Okay.cz](https://www.okay.cz/).
 It is going through the whole categories and pagination, gets the link to the product details and gets data in format as shown below.

 Example item:
 ```